Robots4Sustainability/eddie_description/README.md

 # Freddy Description

-Robot description for the freddy robot in form of URDF files, controllers and meshes
+Robot description for the freddy robot in form of URDF files, controllers and meshes.
+Gripper not added.

 ## Environment
 Tested on:
   Ubuntu: 22.04
-  ROS2: Rolling
+  ROS2: Humble

 ## Setup